-The name makes it sound mysterious, but the paramedical exam is the combination of a personal interview and a basic medical exam.
-The exam is simple, and if you’re in good health, you have nothing to worry about.
+The name makes it sound mysterious, but the paramedical exam combines a personal interview and a basic medical exam.
+The exam is simple, and you have nothing to worry about if you’re in good health.
 If you have a chronic or severe illness, however, it may show up during this exam.

 The paramedic exam looks at basic factors such as your height, weight, and basic vitals.
 It also includes a few tests, such as blood and urine samples.
 Insurance companies look for high blood sugar levels, irregular kidney or liver function, high cholesterol, irregular blood cell counts, and the presence of illegal drugs or nicotine.

 Why do Insurance Companies Require the Paramedical Exam?

 Underwriters use the results from your paramedic exam along with the other information you provided on the application to determine the following:

 - Will the life insurance company approve your application?

 - What rating class do you fall in?

 - What premiums will they charge?

 Each insurance company has its ratings and requirements.
 In general, signs of high cholesterol, high glucose or hemoglobin A1C, proteins, or urine acidity may cause issues as they could be signs of impending heart disease, diabetes, and kidney disease.